kornelski/pngquant/README.md

 ###`--ext new.png`

 Set custom extension (suffix) for output filename.
 By default `-or8.png` or `-fs8.png` is used.
-If you use `-ext .png -force` options pngquant will overwrite input files in place (use with caution).
+If you use `--ext=.png --force` options pngquant will overwrite input files in place (use with caution).

 ###`--speed N`